KABAM-Robotics/rosrect-ecs-api-server/README.md

 ### Exploring built-in API endpoints

-In this example, we will explore the built-in API endpoints to query the Error Reporting Table and the Error Classification Stack.
+In this example, we will explore the built-in API endpoints to query the Error Reporting Table and the Error Classification Database.
 The following API endpoints are available:

 | API Endpoint      | Type | Parameters                | Description                                                                                                                                                                    |
 |-------------------|:-----|:--------------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|